aorogat/Data-Science-and-Software-Engineering/Developer/README.md

 * What is after JDK8
 * Some tricks
 * J2SE packages in general.
-* J2EE frameworks in general and RESTful Web Service.

 #### 5- Java - GUI [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IA8t-LdfAli-7uM9ctsZzrJ)
 After this level, you will be able to develop desktop applications.